reshinto/programming_language_syntax_comparison/readme.md

 b = 123;
 ```
 * Generics
-  * allows the crating of types that use other types
+  * allows the creating of types that use other types
   * make classes reusable and with type-safety
 ```c#
 public class Stack<T> {  // let data type be T